-Response: State statute provides for the protection of trade secrets from public disclosure.
-The facility has provided the Department with information to support its position that the details redacted from the public version of the application are entitled to protection as "trade secrets," the disclosure of which could expose design elements and operational capacities to competitors and result in diminished competitive position.
-For a more detailed explanation of the information redacted and facility's stated basis for such redaction, please see the attached letter on behalf of the company.
-The Department has reviewed the full, unredacted version of the permit application in the course of its permitting review.
-The information placed on public notice includes facility-wide emissions estimates for all relevant pollutants and other information regarding the referenced facility not claimed as confidential.
-This facility has accepted federally enforceable limits to restrict emissions below major source thresholds and, as discussed above, is required by the permit to keep records and submit reports to demonstrate compliance with emissions limits.
+Response: Both the Clean Air Act and state statute provide for the protection of trade secrets from public disclosure.
+The facility has provided the Department with information to support its position that the details redacted from the public version of the application are not "emission data" and are entitled to protection as "trade secrets" under the relevant laws, the disclosure of which could expose design elements and operational capacities to competitors and result in diminished competitive position.
+For a more detailed explanation of the information redacted and the facility's stated basis for such redaction, please see the attached letter on behalf of the company.
+The Department has reviewed the full, unredacted version of the permit application during its permitting review.
+The information placed on public notice includes facility-wide emissions estimates for all relevant pollutants and other information not claimed as confidential.
+Per EPA policy, the facility must base potential emissions for emergency generators on 500 hours per year, even if the expected operation is less than 500 hours.
+As noted above, these engines are designed for emergencies and, during regular operation, will only be run for short periods for testing and monthly maintenance checks (totaling no more than 100 hours of non-emergency use to comply with NSPS Subpart IIII).
+The facility has also accepted federally enforceable limits to restrict emissions below major source thresholds and is required by the permit to keep records and submit reports to demonstrate compliance with emission limits.